shred/acme4j/src/doc/docs/example.md

 A first helper method looks for a file that is called `user.key`.
 It will contain the key pair that is required for accessing your account.
 If there is no such key pair, a new one is generated.

 !!! important
     Backup this key pair in a safe place, as you will be locked out from your account if you should ever lose it!
-There is no way to recover a lost key pair, or regain access to your account when the key is lost.
+There may be no way to recover a lost key pair or regain access to your account if the key is lost.

 ```java
 private KeyPair loadOrCreateUserKeyPair() throws IOException {